DinukaW/NodeLink/README.md

 ### 🔧 **Advanced Features**
 - **Consistent Hashing**: Uses MD5 hashing with 16-bit key space (65,536 positions)
 - **File Lookup**: Efficient O(log N) lookup time for file location
+- **Distributed File Indexing**: Files are automatically indexed by filename words for fast search
+- **Multi-word Search**: Search for files using any words from their filenames
 - **Multi-threaded**: Concurrent handling of multiple operations
 - **Interactive CLI**: User-friendly command-line interface for each node